goatchurchprime/godot_multiplayer_networking_workbench/README.md

 Signalling is all done through the the public broker connected to [HiveMQ](http://www.mqtt-dashboard.com/) and you can sniff out all the signals if you run the command:

-> mosquitto_sub -h broker.mqttdashboard.com -t "tomato/#" -v
+> mosquitto_sub -h mqtt.dynamicdevices.co.uk -t "tomato/#" -v

 This dumps everything in the room `tomato` to the command line.
 You can choose other rooms, so that connection can be like jit.si.